What is organisational change?

 Ensure senior sponsor buy-in

 Leaders should set the example and adopt the change without resistance.
-In fact, their involvement should go beyond simple acceptance.
-Successful changes are driven by active and visible leadership teams who position themselves as senior sponsors of the project.
-Involving leadership teams and educating them on the value of the change will enable the change lead to drive the change effectively.
-For this, senior sponsors of the change should be involved right from the beginning, they should be fully visible to the workforce and should promote the value of the change.
+In fact, their involvement could go beyond simple acceptance.
+Successful changes are driven by active, visible leadership teams who position themselves as senior sponsors of the project.
+Involving leadership teams and educating them on the value of the change may enable the change lead to drive the change effectively.
+For this, senior sponsors of the change could be involved right from the beginning so they may be fully visible to the workforce and promote the value of the change.

 Promote the change and make it exciting

 To be adopted by all, the change should have an undeniable purpose.
 Make the reason of the change clear to employees and match it with the organisation’s values.
-When presenting the change, make it exciting and demonstrate that it is an essential step forward.
-Having enthusiasm is often contagious.
-It will lead to stronger employee engagement.
+When presenting the change, you could make it exciting and demonstrate that it is an essential step forward.
+Enthusiasm may be contagious and result in stronger employee engagement.

 Keep the momentum going

 Managing organisational change is a process that can be challenging.
-Successful changes are those that are structured and that empower employees.
-However, change is inevitable for organisations to stay in the game and evolve with their time.
-Those that are able to implement smooth changes will succeed.
+Successful changes are often structured and empower employees.
+However, change is inevitable for organisations to stay current and evolve with the times.
+Those that are able to implement smooth changes may be in a better position to succeed.